Alisha98A/Love-Children-Foundation/README.md

 This link above was a good reference for what aspect ratio the image should be in.

-Responsive youtube code adapted from avexdesigns.com/blog/responsive-youtube-embed
+Responsive youtube code adapted from avexdesigns.com/blog/responsive-youtube-embed Used display=swap to ensure the text is displayed using a fallback font until the custom font is loaded.
+From https://developer.chrome.com/docs/lighthouse/performance/font-display/?utm_source=lighthouse&utm_medium=devtools.
+Did not put this in css though, i moved it from css into html instead for better control.

 <!--Add a photo of how the website looks like on different screen devices-->